ackirby88/CS107/C++/CPP-1-Constructors.md

 As soon as any constructor is declared in the class definition, then the compiler no longer provides an implicit default constructor!
 But remember that we can have multiple constructors through function polymorphism.

+---
 ### Deconstructor
-Destructors are responsible for the necessary cleanup needed by a class when its lifetime ends.
+- Destructors are responsible for the necessary cleanup needed by a class when its lifetime ends
-A destructor is a member function very similar to a default constructor: it takes no arguments and returns nothing.
+- A destructor is a member function very similar to a default constructor: it takes no arguments and returns nothing
-It also uses the class name as its own name, but preceded with a tilde sign `~`.
+- It also uses the class name as its own name, but preceded with a tilde sign `~`

 **<details><summary>:large_orange_diamond: Deconstructor Example:</summary>**
 <p>